mikf/gallery-dl/docs/options.md

                                 500k or 2.5M)
-    --download-archive FILE     Record successfully downloaded files in FILE and skip downloading any file already in it --range RANGE               Index range(s) specifying which files to download.
+    --download-archive FILE     Record successfully downloaded files in FILE and skip downloading any file already in it --blacklist CATEGORIES      Ignore the given comma-separated category names or category:subcategory pairs when spawning
+                                child extractors for external URLs (e.g.
+                                'pixiv', 'pixiv:user,*:artist')
+    --whitelist CATEGORIES      Allow only the given comma-separated category names or category:subcategory pairs to allow
+                                when spawning child extractors for external
+                                URLs
+    --tags-blacklist TAGS       Ignore posts tagged with any of the tags given as comma-separated list or path to a file containing them (e.g. '1girl',
+                                'shirt,highres,smile', 'C:\path\to\list.txt')
+    --tags-whitelist TAGS       Allow only posts tagged with at least one of the tags given as comma-separated list or path to a file containing them
+    --range RANGE               Index range(s) specifying which files to download.
 These can be either a constant value, range, or slice (e.g. '5', '8-20', or '1:24:3')